Supporting our community

 Transforming community outdoor spaces

-Latest winners of our 2024 Kebur Community Project Awards
+Winners of our 2024 Kebur Community Project Awards

 We had some very strong applications from schools, stations, health, disability and allotment groups, and more, so our judges had a tough decision.
 But the winner was unanimous.
 We are delighted to be providing £2000 worth of garden materials to the Fountain Centre in Guildford to help revive their garden for cancer patients, after their recent building works.
 Not only will their plans get this valuable green space back in action, but it will turn it into a multifunctional area, for exercise and mental wellbeing as well as for wildlife.